 In March 2023, the Company terminated its third amended and restated loan and security agreement (the "Credit Facility") with a financial institution that provided for advances under a \$35.0 million revolving line of credit.
-At December 31, 2023 and 2022, the Company had no outstanding amounts under the Credit Facility.
+As of the date of the termination, the company had no outstanding amounts under the Credit Facility.

-11. Stockholders' Equity
+10. Stockholders' Equity